ihudson709/stayawake/README.md

 ## Usage

 run stayawake.exe
+To disable the app, click these key at the same time: ctrl+alt+x

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.